Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 - (-) costly (940£) compared to 20$ for diy
 - (-) low maximal continuous strobe frequency (50Hz) comaped to 9KHz of diy (90KHz possible)

-The first point can be mitigated a bit for diy flashlight.
+The first point can be mitigated a bit for diy highspeed flash.
 What really counts is lux, not lumens.
 For given lumen, lux is inversely quadratric proportional to distance (reducing distance by factor x increases lux by factor x²).
-The airsoft pellet trajectories just above 5000lm led (without COB reflector) shown below provided an immense increase of lux hitting the flying pellet.
+The airsoft pellet trajectories just above [5000lm led (without COB reflector) shown below](#user-content-9000eps) provided an immense increase of lux hitting the flying pellet.

 ## Setup for global external shutter